betaglot/plantabeta/docs/reference/Move/MoveTeori/MoveElements/ToolMove/Spade/SpadeJavelin.md

 # 🟠<move>SpadeJavelin</move>

-- The FinishMoto of SpadeJavelin is SpadePost
+- The FinishMove of SpadeJavelin is SpadePost

-- SpadeJavelin is used to SpadePost when returning to the cache or when both hands are needed to adjust bags, transfer bundles, modify clothing layers, or to reload flag roll.
+- SpadeJavelin is used to SpadePost when returning to the cache or when both hands are needed to adjust bags, transfer bundles, modify clothing layers, or to reload Marka roll.

 ---